As the Seahawks eye free agents, they play the roster game by protecting Shaquem Griffin from other teams

 The NFL’s three-day testing protocol for free agents means the Seahawks would have to wait a few days after bringing in a player before officially signing him.

-Seattle was officially reported on Tuesday to be have gotten a tryout from another veteran, safety Damarious Randall.
+Seattle was reported on Tuesday to have given safety Damarious Randall a tryout.

-Randall, a first-round pick of the Packers in 2015 out of Arizona State, was cut by the Raiders on Sept.
+Randall, a first-round choice of the Packers in 2015 out of Arizona State, was cut by the Raiders on Sept.
 4 and has not been on a roster since.

 Randall has 56 career starts with the Packers and Cleveland at all four secondary spots — right and left corner and free and strong safety — and as such could provide depth all over the back end for Seattle.

-The Seahawks may be without Jamal Adams this week as he battles a groin injury and it’s also unclear if safety Lano Hill (back) and cornerback Quinton Dunbar (knee) will be available.
+The Seahawks might be without Jamal Adams this week as he battles a groin injury and it’s also unclear if safety Lano Hill (back) and cornerback Quinton Dunbar (knee) will be available.

 Seattle could also add Neal back to the roster for this week, either by signing him to the 53 or elevating him again.